Thursday, July 27, 2023

 And Ottmar Hörl did it once more: Theodor Fontane, Wanderer zwischen den Welten at the Neuruppin Museum.

-Red Baron always had the desire to explore the Havelland.
-So the trip fitted perfectly into my plans.
+Red Baron always wanted to explore Havelland, so the trip fitted perfectly into my plans.

-The travel group included 22 people and was ideal for excursions and guided tours.
-Our standing quarters was the Hotel zur Insel am Markt in Werder, a small town on an island in the meandering Havel River.
+The travel group, which included 22 people, was ideal for excursions and guided tours.
+Our lodging was the Hotel zur Insel am Markt in Werder, a small town on an island in the meandering Havel River.

 In the background, the Hotel zur Insel

 The Linden tree dates from 1920 and is dedicated to Queen Luise, the universally beloved wife of King Frederick William III.
-While during the Napoleonic period, he came along as a weak ruler, Luise courageously stood up to the usurper.
+During the Napoleonic period, he came along as a weak ruler, but Luise courageously stood up to the usurper.

 Queen Luise.
 Painting at Paretz Castle.